 Initial observations were very convincing.
 Jupiter appeared sharp and rich in contrast at 80x magnification and offered some larger structures in the cloud bands.
 The GRS is easy to see.
 Even the rather small moon shadow of Europa is recognizable with this refractor.
 The observation of double stars is also particularly aesthetic.

 This small ED refractor I bought in September 2017 on a star party.
 Weight, size and especially the optical quality convinced me.
-Besides the 120mm refractor, this is currently the most used telescope.
+Besides the 120mm refractor, this is currently one of the most used telescopes.

 On detours this small achromat came to me, which is mounted on a Vixen Porta with heavy tripod.
 The achromat was lovingly named "Astrofaust" (astro-fist) by its former owner.
 I mainly use this refractor for observing deep sky objects from the city.
 Especially open clusters and carbon stars are the main targets.